jwwun/SnoozeFuseCursor/Documentation.md

 - **Added MARK Comments**: Improved code organization with section markers
 - **Simplified Conditionals**: Improved guard clauses and return early patterns
 - **Clarified Class Hierarchy**: Reordered class declarations for better readability

+### 5. SettingsScreen Refactoring
+- **Optimized Circle Size Control**: Refactored `CircleSizeControl`'s `onChange` handlers to eliminate redundant calls to `onValueChanged()` and `timerManager.saveSettings()`, ensuring settings are saved only once per effective change.
+- **Reduced Timer Settings Redundancy**: Extracted repeated time unit conversion logic in `TimerSettingsControl` into private helper functions (`decompose` and `compose`) for better code reuse and readability.
+- **Streamlined Sound Deletion**: Removed the redundant secondary 'Remove Custom Sounds' menu from `AlarmSoundSelector`, relying solely on the more intuitive swipe-to-delete action for managing custom sounds.

+### 6. SleepScreen Refactoring
+- **Button Logic Consolidation**: Refactored the bottom button row (`Back to Nap`/`Swipe to Nap` and `Back to Settings`/`Swipe to skip`) by extracting the conditional logic (based on `napFinished` state) into private computed properties (`leftButton`, `rightButton`).
+- **Reduced Button UI Repetition**: Created a private helper view (`buttonContent`) to define the common visual structure for the bottom buttons, reducing code duplication.

+### 7. Notification Handling Fixes
+- **Prevented Foreground Alert/Sound**: Modified the `UNUserNotificationCenterDelegate`'s `userNotificationCenter(_:willPresent:withCompletionHandler:)` method in `AppDelegate` to pass `[]` to the completion handler for alarm notifications.
+This prevents the system banner and sound from appearing when the app is already in the foreground.
+- **Eliminated Double Alarm Sound**: Removed the redundant call to `TimerManager.shared.playAlarmSound()` from the foreground notification delegate, ensuring the alarm sound is only triggered once by the `SleepScreen`'s internal logic.

 ## Key Design Patterns